-When it comes to tea, black tea, green and rooibos are all low FODMAP.
-But steer clear of chamomile, oolong, and herbal teas.
+When it comes to tea, weak black tea, green and rooibos are all low FODMAP.
+But steer clear of chamomile, oolong, dandelion, chai, or tea with fruit essences.

 If you're using a mix for your drink, use 100% real juice, no reconstitutes, syrups or high fructose corn syrup.
 Or try squeezing the juice from a lemon, lime, pineapple or orange for flavor.
 Cheers!